-The Scholarly Concentrations Program is a four-year track opportunity for medical students to engage in and attain recognition for scholarly pursuits in related areas of medicine.
+The Scholarly Concentrations Program (SCP) is a four-year track opportunity for medical students to engage in and attain recognition for scholarly pursuits in related areas of medicine.
 Under this Program, students have the opportunity to do academic exploration in (1) Basic, Translational & Clinical Research, (2) Global Health, (3) Medical Humanities & Ethics, (4) Medical Education, and (5) Social Science.
 The program aims to align the areas of interest of students with the academic mission of the School providing a longitudinal area of work to the student experience at the School of Medicine.
-For many students, this period has been extremely helpful in shaping career goals and in building an academic track record attractive to residencies.
+For many students, this experience has been extremely helpful in identifying long-term career goals, exploring research project interests and in building an academic track record.
 The specific goals of the Scholarly Concentrations Program are:

 WHO RUNS THE PROGRAM?

 The program is run by the Office of Undergraduate Medical Education headed by the Vice Dean.
 A steering committee with all track leaders and medical students determines specific policies and procedures related to the program.